EEEEEEEEEEEEEEEEEEEIEEEEEEEEEEEEEEEEEE/SYSLOG/README.md

-# SYSLOG
+# SYSLOG-NG

-My current syslog configuration to have a full overview of everything
+Just a backup of my syslog-ng.conf file